AeroWidescreen/NFSHDReflections/README.md

 ## FAQ
 Q: Is this compatible with other mods?
-A: I can't make any guarantees.
+A: I can't make any promises.
 It's been tested with Widescreen Fix, Extra Options, Unlimiter, and HUD Resizer.
 All texture mods and car mods should work.

 Q: What are the system requirements?
-A: It's difficult to say because it depends on your resolution, settings, and other enhancements being used.
+A: It depends on your resolution, settings, and other graphical enhancements being used.
 For 1080p, an NVIDIA GTX 1060 / AMD RX 480 should be more than enough for default settings.

 Q: Why is a No-CD fix required?
 A: Need for Speed games have protections (DRM) that make it difficult to view and modify their code, so No-CD patches are often recommended when using ASI scripts.
 In addition, the memory addresses in my scripts are all harcoded, so it's not something I can easily change.
-If you're concerned about security, ask the community on the NFSMods Discord to help you acquire these patches from a trusted source.
+If you're concerned about viruses, ask the community on the NFSMods Discord to help you acquire these patches from a trusted source.

 Q: Why is the latest version of the Widescreen Fix recommended?
 A: Most of the features I make are often designed to work with the Widescreen Fix, as I'm heavily involved in the development of both mods.
-Carbon's "XB360Reflections" and "LightingFix" features are a good example of this.
-The Widescreen Fix is also a good foundation that everyone should use, since it corrects visual and technical errors the PC ports have.
+Carbon's "ReflectionContrast" and "LightingFix" features are a good example of this.
+The Widescreen Fix is also provides a foundation that everyone should use, since it corrects visual and technical errors the PC ports have.

 Q: Why don't I have water reflections like your screenshot of Need for Speed Most Wanted?
-A: Install Xbox 360 Stuff Pack V2 by osdever & elaymm4.
+A: Install Xbox 360 Stuff Pack by osdever & elaymm4.
 My screenshot simply demonstrates the improvement in resolution.

 Q: What happened to the old mod pages?
 A: They've been deleted.
 I've decided to consolidate everything into a single package; this applies to the download page and source code.
 It's easier to manage and more convenient for everyone.